2018 Turkish parliamentary election: Controversies

 The election process was overshadowed by multiple allegations of violations of its integrity.
-Prominent among them was the allegation of widespread ballot stuffing for the benefit of AKP and MHP parties in Turkey's east, in particular in Şanlıurfa province.
+Prominent among them was the allegation of widespread ballot stuffing for the benefit of AK Party and MHP parties in Turkey's east, in particular in Şanlıurfa province.

-During a leaked speech of a private meeting with AKP officials in early June, Erdogan ordered them to go in great number as official representatives in voting locations as to be the majority and seize control of the ballot boxes, ensuring that the "work there would be finished before it even started".
-He also ordered them to target HDP voters with the help of AKP local officials who he assured them would be in possession of voters lists to help with their "special work".
-All this in order to ensure HDP would fail below the 10% quorum, which would greatly help AKP and prevent a repeat of the "7 june experience".
+During a leaked speech of a private meeting with AK Party officials in early June, Erdogan ordered them to go in great number as official representatives in voting locations as to be the majority and seize control of the ballot boxes, ensuring that the "work there would be finished before it even started".
+He also ordered them to target HDP voters with the help of AK Party local officials who he assured them would be in possession of voters lists to help with their "special work".
+All this in order to ensure HDP would fail below the 10% quorum, which would greatly help AK Party and prevent a repeat of the "7 june experience".
 The video have been negatively commented by opposition candidates.

-On 14 June, 4 to 5 people were killed in Suruc, a predominantly Turkish-Kurds town, following AKP touring of the local market.
+On 14 June, 4 to 5 people were killed in Suruc, a predominantly Turkish-Kurds town, following AK Party touring of the local market.